terra-money/terrain/README.md

   console.log("private key", key.privateKey.toString("base64"));
   console.log("mnemonic", key.mnemonic);
 });
 ```

 ---

-# Migrating CosmWasm contracts on Terra
+# Migrating CosmWasm Contracts on Terra

 (Thanks to @octalmage)

-On Terra it is possible to initilize contracts as migratable.
-This functionallity allows the adminstrator to upload a new version of the contract, then send a migrate message to move to the new code.
+On Terra, it is possible to initilize contracts as migratable.
+This functionality allows an adminstrator to upload a new version of a contract and then send a migrate message to move to the new code.

-We'll be using Terrain, a Terra development suite to ease the scaffolding, deployment, and migration of our contracts.
+In this example, we will be utilizing Terrain, a Terra development suite to ease the scaffolding, deployment, and migration of smart contracts.

-[This tutorial](https://docs.terra.money/docs/develop/dapp/quick-start/contract-migration.html) builds on top of the Terrain Quick Start Guide.
+<a href="https://docs.terra.money/docs/develop/dapp/quick-start/contract-migration.html" target="_blank">This tutorial</a> builds on top of the Terrain Quick Start Guide.

-## Adding MigrateMsg to contract
+## Adding MigrateMsg to the Contract

-There's two steps required to make a contract migratable:
+In order for a contract to be migratable, it must satisfy the following two requirements:

-1. Smart contract handles the MigrateMsg transaction.
+1. The smart contract handles the MigrateMsg transaction.
-2. Smart contract has an admin set, which is the address that's allowed to perform migrations.
+2. The smart contract has an admin set as only an Administrator is allowed to perform migrations.

-To implement support for MigrateMsg you will need to add the message to `msg.rs`:
+To implement support for MigrateMsg you will need to add the message to the `msg.rs` file.
+You may place the following code just above the `InstantiateMsg` struct.

 ```rust
 #[derive(Serialize, Deserialize, Clone, Debug, PartialEq, JsonSchema)]
 pub struct MigrateMsg {}
 ```

-You can place this anywhere, I usually stick it above the InstantiateMsg struct.

-With MigrateMsg defined we need to update `contract.rs`.
-First update the import from `crate::msg` to include `MigrateMsg`:
+With MigrateMsg defined, you can then update the `contract.rs` file.
+First, you will need to update the import from `crate::msg` to include `MigrateMsg`.

 ```rust
 use crate::msg::{CountResponse, ExecuteMsg, InstantiateMsg, QueryMsg, MigrateMsg};
 ```

-Then add the following method above `instantiate`:
+Next, add the following method above `instantiate`.

 ```rust
 #[cfg_attr(not(feature = "library"), entry_point)]